YazeedMusallam/Riyadh-food-reviews-classification-using-machine-learning/readme.md

 Description for the amazon food reviews dataset as num of rows, number of features/columns, names of columns with description:

 Description of scrapped data: </br>
-The dataset represent the reviews of riyadh's resturents
+The dataset represent the reviews of riyadh's restaurants

 > Number of features:  7 features/Columns